catherinetucker/bsd-google-analytics-integration/README.md

 Blue State Digital Google Analytics Integration Script
 ================================

+This is an experimental branch that supports both _gaq-style GA calls, as well as the newer Universal Analytics approach.
+Please use with caution.

 Google Analytics Integration library for use on sites that use the BSD Tools, developed by Blue State Digital agency employees, and available for public use under the Apache 2 license.

 <h1>Installation</h1>